What is a bid/ask spread?

 Choosing your price

 At Robinhood, the default for options orders is now the natural pricing.
 This means that your order will pre-populate with the bid price (when selling) or ask price (when buying).
-If you send your order at the natural price, it will likely be filled, assuming there’s enough liquidity for that particular contract.
+If you send your order at the natural price, it is more likely to be filled, assuming there’s enough liquidity for that particular contract.

 However, you have the choice of setting your default pricing to either the natural price or the mark price.
 The benefit of using the mark price is that you can work your order, and may get a better price for your contract.
 The tradeoff is that you may have to wait longer for your order to get filled, or possibly, your order might never be filled.
 Remember, you can always update your order price by canceling and replacing.